Minnesota State Lottery: 1990s: debut and expansion

 The first ticket sales, for an instant scratch-off game, began on April 17, 1990.
 Political disputes about how to direct revenue and state budget pressures led to a second lottery-related constitution amendment in 1990, which established and dedicated 40% of lottery proceeds to an environment and natural resources trust fund.

 Soon after its creation, the lottery quickly expanded to other games and concepts.
-The Minnesota lottery joined the multistate Lotto America game in 1990(Lotto America transitioned to the Powerball game in 1992.).
+The Minnesota lottery joined the multistate Lotto America game in 1990.
+(Lotto America transitioned to the Powerball game in 1992).
 In 1991, the lottery added the Minnesota-only Daily 3 and Gopher 5 lotto games, which were considered "on-line" as they used a central computer system.

 In partnership with Nintendo and the Bloomington-based Control Data Corporation, the state agency had plans to launch a test lottery with 10,000 Minnesota households in 1992 via an experimental modem for the NES.
-At the time, Japanese consumers were able to use the Nintendo console for banking and stock purchases.
+At the time, Japanese consumers were able to use the Nintendo Famicom console for banking and stock purchases with the Network System peripheral.
 The American console had a relatively unknown expansion port that made the device capable of connecting to phone lines.
 Lottery officials hoped that in-home lottery ticket sales would spur growth that had flattened.
 Technology companies hoped the idea would spur greater American interest in the burgeoning industry of electronic commerce.
 Nintendo hoped the effort would extend the useful life of the NES console that was being supplanted by the SNES.
 The lottery would have been conducted via connection to a central computer and with pre-paid credits and an encrypted password to ensure users were 18 years of age or older.
 The concept was ultimately not pursued after receiving substantial opposition by advocates worried that use of an in-home video game console would encourage youth gambling.
 Several editorial pages and state legislators condemned the plan.

 Prior to 1995, the lottery maintained accounts outside the state treasury, until a change in statute moved lottery proceeds to state funds, with the exception of day-to-day operating accounts.
 The state's constitution was amended again in 1998 to extend authorization of the lottery to 2025.